Start date: August 20, 2018

-International Communication is a programme designed for students who are interested in working in an international media and communication environment.
+International Communication is a media and communication Master’s programme designed for students who are interested in deepening their knowledge about global and sustainable communication in different settings.

 1 year, 60 credits or 2 year 120 credits.
 Master of Social Science with a major in Media and Communication Studies.

 Rate of study

-Place of study: Campus-based
+Place of study

 Degree of Master of Social Science (60 credits or 120 credits) with a major in Media and Communication Science

-Tuition fees: SEK 117,000 per year
+117,000 SEK per year

 Tuition fees do NOT apply for EU/EEA citizens or exchange students